jeffijoe/mobx-task/README.md

 Set after the task completes.
 If the task fails, it is set to `undefined`.

+### `args`

+An array of arguments that were used when the task function was invoked last.

 ### `error`

 Set if the task fails.
 If the task succeeds, it is set to `undefined`.